Movement Jump Policies

-Horizontal movement dives are fun… free flowing… and inherently potentially much riskier than dives that fall straight down.
-Any dive in which jumpers plan horizontal movement other than tracking for separation after breakoff requires good planning and execution to minimize the additional risks to everyone on the load.
+Horizontal movement jumps are fun… free flowing… and inherently potentially much riskier than jumps that fall straight down.
+Any jump in which jumpers plan horizontal movement other than tracking for separation after breakoff requires good planning and execution to minimize the additional risks to everyone on the load.

 Above photo by Daniel Angulo